renepacchaux/performing-arts-ux/README.md

 ## Talent Pool

 GLX is a talent pool presence that bring together talend to leveraging arguments of exposure.
 It provides exposure-footing by creating a profil, bio and connection history.
-I collaborated with Jesse, a graphic designer remotely, and in many conversations with the stakeholder and group director, Mishell Livio.
+I collaborated with Jesse, a graphic designer remotely, and in many conversations an actor director as Stakeholder.

 ### Project Challenge